ibm-cloud-docs/appid/mfa.md

 ## Extending MFA
 {: #cd-mfa-extensions}

-With extensions, you can take the security of multifactor authentication to the next level.
+With extensions, you can take the security of multi-factor authentication to the next level.
 By making custom decisions about who is required to provide a second form of authentication, you can provide a more personal experience of your app for your users.
 You can also use extensions to audit MFA behaviors such as the number of failed second form authentications.

 ### Before you begin